BIOP/qupath-extension-cellpose/README.md

 > In case you do not do this step, Cellpose training will still work, but the QC step will be skipped, and you will be notified that `run-cellpose-qc.py` cannot be found.

-## QuPath Extension Cellpose: First time setup
+## QuPath Extension Cellpose/Omnipose: First time setup

-Go to `Edit > Preferences > Cellpose`
+Go to `Edit > Preferences > Cellpose/Omnipose`
 Complete the fields with the requested information. based on the `conda` installation above, this is what it should look like:
 ![Cellpose setup example](files/cellpose-qupath-setup-example.png)
 > **Note**
-> Prefer using "Python Executable" as Cellpose Environment Type, as this is more OS-agnostic than the other methods, which may become deprecated in the future.
+You have the possibility to provide **two** different environments.
+One for Cellpose and one for Omnipose.
+> If you do not plan on using Omnipose or have installed both cellpose and Omnipose in the same environment, you can leave it blank.

+The reason for this is that there may be versions of cellpose and its dependencies that might not match with Omnipose.
+Adding to that, some parameters in cellpose and omnipose are currently out of sync, so it could be wiser to keep them separate.

+> **Warning** as of this writing, the versions used are `cellpose==2.2.1` and `omnipose==0.4.4`

+**The extension handles switching between the two based on the `useOmnipose()` flag in the builder.**

 ## Running Cellpose the first time in standalone